-Oil palm plantations or estates (sized ~500-10,000 ha) cover about 118,264 ha and make up only 5% of the palm oil production in Nigeria.
-The remaining 12% of production comes from government-led smallholder schemes and cooperatives, out-grower schemes, commercial smallholders, and medium-sized farms.
+Several million smallholders are spread over an estimated area of 2.1 million ha (83% of the production area).
+Oil palm plantations or estates cover around 118,264 ha and make up only 5% of the palm oil production in Nigeria.
+The remaining 12% of production comes from smallholder government schemes and cooperatives, out-grower schemes, commercial smallholders, and medium-sized farms.

-- Unreliable distribution (incl. poorly-timed delivery of inputs to farms) and agro-dealer network
+- Unreliable distribution (incl. poorly timed delivery of inputs to farms) and agro-dealer network

 - Low level of commercialization, access to information/knowledge

 - Tenure issues in long term land ownership/lease preventing effective farm investments and planning